Colorado Colorado Composite Nonresident Estimated Tax Payment Form

-We last updated the Estimated Partnership Coupon in May 2017, so this is the latest version of Form 106EP, fully updated for tax year 2016.
+We last updated the Colorado Composite Nonresident Estimated Tax Payment Form in January 2018, so this is the latest version of Form 106EP, fully updated for tax year 2017.
 You can download or print current or past-year PDFs of Form 106EP directly from TaxFormFinder.
 You can print other Colorado tax forms here.

 Other Colorado Corporate Income Tax Forms: